gitgitgitgit-hub-when-the-whistle-go/alx-system_engineering-devops/0x00-shell_basics/README.md

-to list the group and user with their ID us -n with ls to list with / added to directories use -p to seperate values with commas usr -m
+to list the group and user with their ID us -n with ls to list with / added to directories use -p to seperate values with commas usr -m to list depending on the time of creating/modification ls -t

 sort -d to sort only blanks and alphanumericals, thus, ignoring . ..